 This operation will typically finish within 2-3 seconds.
 For reference, we can see the size of the index created on the index tab:

-Due to the data structure of the index, the exact number of index reads are hard to compute.
-However, we can run the same script again for 3,000 iterations and again look at the invoice to compare.
+Due to the data structure of the index, the exact number of index reads is hard to compute.
+However, we can run the same script again for 3,000 iterations and compare the number of RPUs.

 Therefore, indexing not only helps with improving the performance and scale of your queries, but it can also reduce your consumed RPUs significantly, which reduces your costs.
 Note that there can be rare scenarios where this is not true (where the size of the index is much larger than the number of documents).
 However, in most cases, you should see a significant reduction in cost and an improvement in performance.